NabilSNaS/DaST/README.md

 # Experiments

-1. Train the Substitute Model
+1. Train the Substitute Model on CIFAR-10)

-To train the substitute model on CIFAR-10, run:
 ```python
 python train_vgg_cifar10.py
 ```
-This script generates vgg_vgg16_best.pth which is needed in dast_cifar10.py as the target model.
-This training file was not included in the original repository and has been developed to enable reproducible execution.
+This will generate vgg_vgg16_best.pth, which is required as the target model for DaST.
+Note: This script was newly developed as it was not included in the original repository.

 To train DaST on CIFAR-10:
 ```python